 You’ll experience a relaxing holiday when you go to “America’s Favorite Drive,” Blue Ridge Parkway.
 You are given stunning views of nature as you drive along the way.
 It’s 469 miles long and is known as America’s longest linear park.
 You’ll find hiking trails, picnic spots, and campgrounds, so those who want to experience NC’s outdoor adventure will best have them here.
 Go biking, visit the Folk Art Center, and see the peak of Mount Pisgah when in this area.
 The good news is, most of the things you can do here are free!

 North Carolina Museum of Natural Sciences

-There are just so many science-based tourist attractions in NC, but one thing you should really go to if you’re interested in the field of science is the North Carolina Museum of Natural Sciences.
+There are so many science-based tourist attractions in NC, but one thing you should go to if you’re interested in the field of science is the North Carolina Museum of Natural Sciences.
 In this museum, you can find several interactive exhibits, films, and other learning resources that will make you love the world of science even more.
 As the largest museum of its kind in the Southeast, you’re in for a valuable and fun adventure as you explore nature!